rae-ralston/loops-work-blocks/README.md

 # Looping Timer ⏳

-Use this chrome extension to create customized revolving time blocks.
-Great tool for tracking customized [pomodoros](https://en.wikipedia.org/wiki/Pomodoro_Technique)!
+This is a flexible and customizable timer that will help you sink into a great work day.
+With this tool you can create and track customized time blocks.
+Great for tracking [pomodoros](https://en.wikipedia.org/wiki/Pomodoro_Technique)!

 ## Getting Started